chame1eon/jnitrace/README.md

 `pip install jnitrace`

 ###### Dependencies:
+* pip for python 3
-* arm, x86, x64 Android device
+* arm, arm64, x86, x64 Android device
 * Frida installed on the Android device
 * Frida support > 12
 * Linux, Mac, or Windows Host with Python and pip